Kaeboon/Autodocking/README.md

 -------------------------------------------------------------------------------------------

-The UROP Presentation (1).pdf is kinda outdated but might still be useful so I still includedt it here.
+The UROP Presentation (1).pdf is kinda outdated but might still be useful so I still included it here.

 If you need any more information or help, feel free to contact me!